 b.
 1961 Atlanta, Georgia

-Since the early 90s, Hackett has exhibited and screened her work in solo and group exhibitions throughout the United States and abroad, including The Ogden Museum of Southern Art (New Orleans); The Torrance Art Museum (Torrance, CA); ACME., PØST, Serious Topics, Kristi Engle Gallery, (all in Los Angeles); The Joshua Treenial at BoxoPROJECTS (Joshua Tree, CA); Marcia Wood Gallery (Atlanta); John Davis Gallery (Hudson, NY); David Lusk, Tinney Contemporary, (Nashville, TN).
-Film screenings include the Aurora Picture Show (Houston, TX); Plexus Projects (Brooklyn, NY); and The New York Underground Film Festival (NYC), among others.
+Hackett has exhibited and screened her work widely in solo and group exhibitions throughout the United States, including the Joshua Treenial at BoxoPROJECTS in Joshua Tree, California; Marcia Wood Gallery in Atlanta; David Lusk Gallery, in Nashville, Tennessee, John Davis Gallery in Hudson, New York; the Ogden Museum of Southern Art in New Orleans; the Torrance Art Museum in Torrance, California; ACME., PØST, and Kristi Engle Gallery, all in Los Angeles; Film screenings include the Aurora Picture Show (Houston, TX); Plexus Projects (Brooklyn, NY); and The New York Underground Film Festival, among others.